ByDog3r/NotRedact/.github/README.md

-# Not Redact
----
+<h1 align='center'> Not Redact</h1>
-Not Redact is an alternative to Readact for free so as to remove your fingerprint on internet.
+This is not Redact, but at least a free alternative that allows you to remove your fingerprint on your social media.